sanchitdilipjain/deploy-grafana-ec2/docs/index.md

 **Step 3 - Testing the setup**

-   - Let's retrieve the Public DNS of Ec2 instance on port 3000 in the browser and it will redirect you to the login screen of Grafana
+   - Enter the Public DNS of Ec2 instance with port 3000 in the browser and it will redirect you to the login screen of Grafana

    <img src="image/image7.png" class="inline"/>